The Car Connection Ram ProMaster Overview

 The Ram ProMaster has an exceptionally tall cargo area—up to 70 inches—with the door opening just as tall, for easy loading, and Ram says that the ProMaster’s step-in height, and the width between the wheel wells, is the best in this class.
 There are a dozen tie-downs on the floor as well as five on the floor, and the clamshell rear cargo door arrangement can open 260 degrees.
 Two different roof heights (91 or 101 inches) plus what Ram terms the most vertically oriented side walls among cargo vans—altogether add to that high level of configurability.

-For its first full model year, 2015, the ProMaster is offered in 14 different configurations, with light-duty 1500 models and heavy-duty 2500 and 3500 modes.
+The ProMaster is offered in more than a dozen different configurations, with light-duty 1500 models and heavy-duty 2500 and 3500 modes.
 Across these, the set of safety features includes trailer sway control (with electronic stability control).
 There’s also an available rear backup camera and ParkSense rear park assist.
 Features are geared toward these vehicles’ commercial use, but a Bluetooth hands-free calling interface is included and both a navigation system is five-inch touch screen and dedicated data connection are available.